 Current Management Practices & Policies:

-The Texas Forest Service utilizes weather patterns, drought severity indices, and assessment of available vegetative fuels to identify areas susceptible to wildfires.
-Popular drought indices, like the Standard Precipitation Index and the Keetch-Byram Drought Index, estimate evapotranspiration, fuel potential, and soil moisture from precipitation and temperature data to quantify severity of drought across varied spatial and temporal scales.
-The Forest Service then uses these data to justify budget requests, to coordinate between agencies across jurisdictions, to educate and communicate alerts to the public, and to craft response and suppression plans.
+The Texas Forest Service utilizes weather patterns, drought severity indices, and assessments of available vegetative fuels to identify areas susceptible to wildfires.
+Popular drought indices, like the Standard Precipitation Index and the Keetch-Byram Drought Index estimate evapotranspiration, fuel potential, and soil moisture from precipitation and temperature data to quantify severity of drought across varied spatial and temporal scales.
+The Forest Service then uses these data to justify budget requests, coordinate between agencies across jurisdictions, educate and communicate alerts to the public, and craft response and suppression plans.
 By incorporating soil moisture obtained from SMAP, researchers and planners can more accurately identify areas at risk for wildfires and better prepare prevention and response plans.

 Decision Support Tools & Benefits: